 The Hypermedia Research Group has been active in the area of intelligent hypermedia systems since 1991.
 The group has its origins in the development of a hypermedia museum exhibit on local history from the photographic archives of the Pontypridd Historical and Cultural Centre.
 Research goals have broadened and work now spans a range of themes within the broad areas of Hypermedia, HCI and Information Science.

-The Unit has attracted significant external funding, including the AHRC, EC, EPSRC, ESRC, JISC and HEFCW.
-Current research projects include ARIADNE (FP7), Digging into Metadata (IMLS/AHRC/ESRC/JISC) and SENESCHAL (AHRC).
+The group has attracted significant external funding, including the AHRC, EC, EPSRC, ESRC, JISC and HEFCW.
+Recent research projects include ARIADNE (FP7), Digging into Metadata (IMLS/AHRC/ESRC/JISC) and SENESCHAL (AHRC).

-The New Review of Hypermedia and Multimedia is edited from the unit by Cunliffe and Tudhope.
+The New Review of Hypermedia and Multimedia is edited by Cunliffe and Tudhope.
 NRHM is published by Taylor&Fancis and is included in Science Citation Index Expanded™.

 Three SENESCHAL workshops